bennn/bubbles/README.md

 A simple unit testing framework for OCaml.
 It's slowly coming into its own.

+Very slowly, unfortunately.
+Development is at a virtual standstill.
+Sort of.
+I am not maintaining _this_ project, but am working on a testing framework for <a href="https://github.com/organizations/cs3110">CS3110</a> at Cornell.
+That's a framework for testing student code against a master set of solutions.
+I've been extending this framework and revising it in that context, and I plan to some day do a big update drawing in all the changes from there over here.
+What stopped me so far is that I haven't thought of a nice way of integrating the two usages: master vs. dev and unit testing.

 Disclaimer
 ----------
 * This project requires <a href="http://www.gnu.org/software/make/">gnumake</a>